rob-coaching/js-loop-helper/README.md

 Loop candidates: `find // (forEach or reduce are not really helpful here...)`

-#### Case 2: Create Statistics
+#### Case 2: Create Statistics object

-In case we want to BUILD UP an object with NEW info, we typically wanna build some statistics (e.g. counting items or calculating sums)
+In case we want to BUILD UP an object with NEW info that we can build up from our data, we typically wanna build some statistics (e.g. counting items or calculating sums)

+Loop candidates: `reduce, forEach // (as default we use an empty object in both cases)`

 Example: